Railgun36/tictactoe-script/README.md

 # tictactoe-script
-short script for playing tictactoe in multi- or singleplayer mode.
+Short script for playing TicTacToe in Multi- or Singleplayer mode.

+Use COMMANDS:
+"field" = displays the current field
+"played" = displays the chosen numbers